vajjhala/chat-server/README.md

-PART 4 Example of three clients and one server.
+Example of three clients and one server.
 I have used the default argumenst here.
 Ideally one much provide the arguments.
 Otherwise the host will default to localhost, and port to 58732.